 If you are free to choose your holiday period, it can save you lots of money.
 Air tickets are way more expensive in July and August compared to other months.

-If you love to spend your days in the sun at the pool or at the beach, you do want to have some warm weather.
+If you love to spend your days in the sun at the pool or the beach, you do want to have some warm weather.
 But did you know that Andalusia, with over 300 days of sun a year, has more sunny and warm months?
 In May, June, September and the beginning of October, the temperatures are often lovely for getting a tan.

-Are you looking for lovely weather, but you don’t mind not wearing your swimmers, plan than a holiday in springtime or autumn.
+Are you looking for lovely weather, but you don’t mind not wearing your swimmers, plan a holiday in springtime or autumn.
 The months that are the most unpredictable are November and March.
 It may rain quite a lot and in March it can be chilly.
 Having said that, it won’t rain for the whole month and it is not chilly for a month.
 At the moment (mid-March), the temperature is between 18-23 degrees and sometimes even warmer for quite some time now.
 There were quite a few sun seekers at the beach last weekend.

 Another pro to travel off-season is that you will find better deals at car rentals and accommodations.
 In Spring and Autumn, you can sometimes rent a car for a week for less than 150 euros.